 Patewood Medical Campus received the 2014 Press Ganey Guardian of Excellence Award.
 This award is presented to organizations that reach the 95th percentile in employee engagement for each reporting period during the award year.

-Culinary staff at GHS’ Oconee Memorial Hospital won the S.C.
+Culinary staff at Prisma Health’ Oconee Memorial Hospital won the S.C.
 Hospital Association’s Cooking Well Invitational for the second year in a row!
 Culinary teams from nine hospitals competed to create delicious, attractive dishes that met strict nutritional guidelines.
 The purpose of the event is to showcase how different industries are working to improve the health of their workforce.

 Laurens County Memorial Hospital was recognized by The Joint Commission as a MEDITECH EHR (Electronic Health Record) Best Practice Site.